 PDF displaying is enabled, the creation of PKCS#7 encoded and PDF signatures for PDF documents is enabled as well as the verification of these signature types.
-The S-TRUST Sign-it Viewer can be utilized to display Text and TIFF documents and to create PKCS#7 signatures on these document types.
+The OPENLiMiT SignCubes Viewer can be utilized to display Text and TIFF documents and to create PKCS#7 signatures on these document types.

-The license influences the TOE's behavior on the graphical interfaces, namely the S-TRUST Sign-it Viewer.
+The license influences the TOE's behavior on the graphical interfaces, namely the OPENLiMiT SignCubes Viewer.
 If the user utilizes a version that does not allow the creation of electronic signatures, the TOE cannot be used for the generation of electronic signatures except the creation of an electronic signature during the licensing process.
-All other licenses do allow the generation of PKCS#7 encoded signatures on PDF documents using the S-TRUST Sign-it Job Interface.
-The generation of PDF signatures using the S-TRUST Sign-it Job Interface is not supported for any kind of license.
+All other licenses do allow the generation of PKCS#7 encoded signatures on PDF documents using the OPENLiMiT SignCubes Job Interface.
+The generation of PDF signatures using the OPENLiMiT SignCubes Job Interface is not supported for any kind of license.

-The S-TRUST Sign-it Job Interface is allowed to utilize the capabilities of the TOE in order to display PDF documents and to verify signatures on PDF documents, even if these capabilities are not part of the users license.
+The OPENLiMiT SignCubes Job Interface is allowed to utilize the capabilities of the TOE in order to display PDF documents and to verify signatures on PDF documents, even if these capabilities are not part of the users license.
+The OPENLiMiT SignCubes PDF Plugin for Adobe utilizes the OPENLiMiT SignCubes Job Interface in a way that does not follow the restrictions defined by the license modes.